Marking a Running Record

 Mispronounces a word (not a result of dialect; creates a nonword)

-- Self-correction (SC) — Self-correction occurs when a child realizes her or his error and corrects it.
-When a child makes a self-correction, the previous substitution is not scored as an error.
+- Self-correction (SC) — Self-correction means the reader recognizes the error and corrects it.
+When this occurs, do not score the previous substitution as an error.

-- Visual (V) — Visual information is related to the look of the letters in a word and the word itself.
-A reader uses visual information when she or he studies the beginning sound, word length, familiar word chunks, and so forth.
+- Visual (V) — Visual information is referred to when a reader uses visual information or strategies such as studying the beginning sound, word length, familiar word chunks, and so forth, to read a word.